gokultechnologyenthusiast/cleanArchitectureWithNullSafety/README.md

 # clean_architecture_reso

-A try to learn clean architecture proposed bt reso coder with null safety.
+A try to learn clean architecture proposed by reso coder with null safety.

 ## Getting Started